flybywiresim/docs/docs/pilots-corner/a32nx-briefing/index.md

 ---

 !!! note "Work in Progress"
-    This is work in progress and we will add more chapters over time.
+    This is a work in progress, and we will add more chapters over time.